dataprofessor/streamlit-for-datascience/lesson-1.md

 ## Prerequisite

-What you need to use Streamlit:
+Here's what you need to use Streamlit:
 - Have basic Python knowledge.
 - Write scripts to perform specific tasks (like taking several Excel files as input and combining them into one).
 - Build and grow the Streamlit app line by line instead of starting with a predefined layout (it takes only a few lines of code).